 - The exterior hook ‘n’ loop attachment is for fly foam or tools

-- This pack comes with a built in net slot that will hold most river nets – see best river nets
+- This pack comes with a built-in net slot that will hold most river nets – see my best river nets page.

 - You can hold 2 water bottles in the side pockets

-- The 2 zippered pockets that you will find on the belt is for additiona tools, or bait.
+- The 2 zippered pockets that you will find on the belt are for additiona tools or bait.